 Customer loyalty measures how likely existing customers are to do repeat business with your company.
 While each industry has its own way of measuring customer loyalty, the simplest way is reviewing existing customer's lifetime purchases in your database.
 While they may not always be making large purchases, it's likely that over their lifetime with you, they will top revenue earned from one-time big buyers.

 Customers are more likely to remain loyal if they feel valued by you.
 Things like remembering their birthdays, the ages of their children, and the last item they bought from you are all little things that go a long way in customer retention.
-Implement a trigger email program that sends a birthday email and offer discounts during their birthday month.
+Implement a trigger email program that sends a birthday email and offers discounts during their birthday month.

 It's also important to be transparent about your business with your customers.
 Are shipments delayed?
 Send an email letting them know so they know when they can expect their product.
 Did you just release a new product or hire a new CEO?
 Send a personalized message to your customer base announcing the exciting news before they hear about it from another media source.